Year-End Tax Updates And Planning Opportunities

 Unless otherwise noted, all aforementioned money managers, their distributors, and affiliates are unaffiliated with Pacific Life and Pacific Select Distributors, LLC.

 Pacific Life refers to Pacific Life Insurance Company and its subsidiary Pacific Life & Annuity Company.
-Insurance products can be issued in all states, except New York, by Pacific Life Insurance Company or Pacific Life & Annuity Company.
-In New York, insurance products are only issued by Pacific Life & Annuity Company.
+Insurance products can be issued in all states, except New York, by Pacific Life Insurance Company and in all states by Pacific Life & Annuity Company.
 Product/material availability and features may vary by state.
 Each insurance company is solely responsible for the financial obligations accruing under the products it issues.

 Variable insurance products are distributed by Pacific Select Distributors, LLC (member FINRA & SIPC), a subsidiary of Pacific Life Insurance Company and an affiliate of Pacific Life & Annuity Company.